 Dr. Charles W. Curtis II, PhD

-Charles W. Curtis II, PhD received his Doctorate in Clinical and School Psychology from the University of Virginia.
-He completed his pre-doctoral internship at the John L. Gildner – Regional Institute for Children and Adolescents where he remains employed as a staff psychologist for seven years.
+Charles W. Curtis II, PhD received his Doctorate in clinical and school psychology from the University of Virginia.
+He completed his pre-doctoral internship at the John L. Gildner – Regional Institute for Children and Adolescents, where he later worked as a staff psychologist for seven years.
 Dr. Curtis is a graduate of Morehouse College with a Bachelor’s in psychology and also received a Masters of Education from the University of Virginia.
 Currently, Dr. Curtis also works on the culture and restorative team at Ron Brown College Preparatory High School in Washington, DC.

-Dr. Curtis uses as a comprehensive approach to therapy that engages clients as individuals as well as parts of larger systems (e.g. family, work, community, etc).
+In clinical practice, Dr. Curtis uses a comprehensive approach to therapy that engages clients as individuals as well as parts of larger systems (e.g. family, work, community, etc.).
 He typically uses psychodynamic conceptualization while employing a variety of interpersonal, psychodynamic, cognitive/behavioral, and dialectic strategies to aid in strength building, reestablishment of regulation, and a return to optimal functioning.
-Most importantly, Dr. Curtis approaches therapy as a balanced combination of healing art & science, and evidences great sensitivity in the quality of his client contact.
+Most importantly, Dr. Curtis approaches therapy as a balanced combination of healing art & science, and employs great sensitivity in the quality of his client contact.

-Dr. Curtis’s practice spans the breadth of treatment of children, adolescents, families, couples, and adults.
-He has significant experience in educational settings having worked in a variety of schools, community mental health agencies, and advocacy groups in Virginia and the DC Metro area.
-It should also be noted that, as one of the few African-American men practicing clinical psychology in the area, Dr. Curtis is adept at working with issues of racial socialization, racial identity, and coping with acculturation.
+Dr. Curtis’s practice spans the breadth of treatment populations to include children, adolescents, families, couples, and adults.
+He has significant experience in educational settings having worked in a variety of schools, community mental health agencies, and advocacy groups.
+It should also be noted that Dr. Curtis is one of the few African-American men practicing clinical psychology in the area, and specializes in working with issues of racial socialization, racial identity, and coping with acculturation.

-In addition to therapy, Dr. Curtis also specializes in comprehensive psychological, educational, and placement testing for school age clients.
-Through extensive work with several school systems (public and private) in the DC/Montgomery County area, Dr. Curtis has a nuanced understanding of the area’s educational dynamics and is subsequently equipped to aid parents in educational planning/decision making for their children as well as helping adults better grasp their own neuropsychological strengths and weaknesses.
+In addition to therapy, Dr. Curtis brings expertise in comprehensive psychological, educational, and placement testing.
+Through extensive work with several school systems (public and private) in the DC and Montgomery County area, Dr. Curtis has a nuanced understanding of the area’s educational dynamics and is subsequently equipped to aid parents in educational planning/decision making for their children as well as helping adults better grasp their own neuropsychological strengths and weaknesses.